 - a.
 CUIN 4320 Teaching English as a Second Language or ENGL 3430 Professional Writing - b.
 12 semester hours in the humanities and social sciences area. - c.
 27 semester hours in the academic concentrations and specializations. - d.
-24 hours of professional education including 9 semester hours of student teaching.
+24 hours of professional education.